BZIvanov/Learning-DesignPatterns-DataStructureAndAlgorithms-OOP/DomainDrivenDesign/layers.md

 - Application layer - our controllers.
 It does few things:

-  - reports to the presentation
+  - reports to the presentation by serving ready to use data in the required form
   - orchestrates tasks triggered by presentation elements

-- Domain layer - our models.
+- Domain layer - our models and services.

 - Infrastructure layer - our database, but not only.
-Also security, logging, inversion of control, caching, networking.
+Also security, logging, inversion of control, caching, networking, repositories.